-In compliance with NI 81-102, HMAX will not issue Units to the public until orders aggregating not less than \$500,000 have been received and accepted by HMAX from investors other than Hamilton ETFs or its directors, officers, or securityholders.
+In compliance with NI 81-102, a New ETF will not issue Units to the public until orders aggregating not less than \$500,000 have been received and accepted by the New ETF from investors other than Hamilton ETFs or its directors, officers, or securityholders.

 Units of the ETFs are offered for sale on a continuous basis by this prospectus, and there is no minimum or maximum number of Units of an ETF that may be issued.
 CAD Units of the ETFs are offered in Canadian dollars.
 Subscriptions for USD Units will only be accepted in U.S. dollars.
 The Units of the ETFs are offered for sale at a price equal to the net asset value of such Units next determined following the receipt of a subscription order.
-See "Plan of Distribution" at page 64.
+See "Plan of Distribution" at page 75.

-The TSX has conditionally approved the listing of the Units of the New ETF.
-Listing of the New ETF is subject to the New ETF fulfilling all of the requirements of the TSX on or before January 9, 2024.
-Units of HFIN and HYLD are currently listed and trading on the TSX.
+The TSX has conditionally approved the listing of the Units of the New ETFs.
+Listing of a New ETF is subject to the New ETF fulfilling all of the requirements of the TSX on or before December 29, 2024.
+Units of HMAX, HFIN and HYLD are currently listed and trading on the TSX.

-See "Attributes of the Securities" at page 60.
+See "Attributes of the Securities" at page 71.

-Brokerage Arrangements

-Subject to the prior written approval of the Manager, the Portfolio Adviser is authorized to establish, maintain, change and close brokerage accounts on behalf of each ETF.
+Brokerage Arrangements Subject to the prior written approval of the Manager, the Portfolio Adviser is authorized to establish, maintain, change and close brokerage accounts on behalf of each ETF.

-Special Considerations for Purchasers The provisions of the so-called "early warning" requirements set out in Canadian securities legislation do not apply in connection with the acquisition of Units of an ETF.
+Special Considerations for Unitholders The provisions of the so-called "early warning" requirements set out in Canadian securities legislation do not apply in connection with the acquisition of Units of an ETF.
 In addition, each ETF may rely on exemptive relief from the securities regulatory authorities to permit a Unitholder of that ETF to acquire more than 20% of the Units of that ETF through purchases on the TSX without regard to the takeover bid requirements of applicable Canadian securities legislation.